Heat records fall in California; Super Bowl LVI could be among the warmest played

 Meteorologists at the National Weather Service offices in Los Angeles and San Diego have issued what is probably the first heat advisory on record for the winter months.
 They’re cautioning that “the hot weather may cause heat illness” and are urging people to “drink plenty of fluids [and] stay out of the sun.”

-The heat, which has already brought temperatures in the upper 80s to near 90 degrees, is setting the stage for what could be one of the warmest Super Bowls on record.
-It’s set to be played in Inglewood at SoFi stadium, where, lacking air-conditioning, temperatures could be nearly as toasty indoors as out.
+The heat, which has already brought temperatures in the range of the upper 80s to near 90 degrees, is setting the stage for what could be one of the warmest Super Bowls on record.
+The game is to be played in Inglewood at SoFi stadium, where, lacking air-conditioning, temperatures could be nearly as toasty indoors as out.
 But low humidity will take an edge off the heat, which will quickly ease toward halftime.

 Temperature records